-Applicability and robustness of ARI for axiom scoring.
+- 1. Applicability and robustness of ARI for axiom scoring.
 Considering the dataset was obtained from Wikidata, which is often incomplete and sometimes offers incorrect or even contradictory information, we consider the percentage of selective confirmations does not need to equal 100% for the axiom to be accepted.
 Furthermore, in this case, the analysis is done from a point of complete ignorance, in which no previous versions of any axiom are considered.
-This should allow for a more informed decision about which thresholds to consider for axiom inclusion in the following experiments.

-2. Analysis of $ARI_e$ over several different timeframes, in which previous versions of the ontology affect the scoring of the new axioms.
+This should allow for a more informed decision about which thresholds to consider for axiom inclusion in the following experiments. - 2.
+Analysis of ARI_e over several different timeframes, in which previous versions of the ontology affect the scoring of the new axioms.
 Using the previously defined thresholds for axiom inclusion and window size, it is possible to measure the effect of more conservative vs progressive approaches to knowledge evolution.

-First, we must consider how conservative the approach will be by defining the relative weight of previous knowledge, $w_p$ .
-Then, we must establish a threshold for inclusion or rejection of the hypothesis $(sf_t$ considering the computed ARIe or $wf_t$ , depending on which form was applied).
+First, we must consider how conservative the approach will be by defining the relative weight of previous knowledge, w_p .
+Then, we must establish a threshold for inclusion or rejection of the hypothesis considering the computed ARI_e (sf_t) or wf_t , depending on which form was applied).
 These two values cannot be completely independent of one another, since we are considering only scalar values for the previous state and it is possible for new data to directly contradict said state.
-Should the threshold for inclusion be too high, changing the axiom between timeframes could become impossible.
-For such changes to be a possibility, $sf_t$ , $wf_t$ and $w_p$ should be inversely proportional.
-Since ARI cannot go over 1, for $ARI_e$ to allow for evolution, $sj_t$ should be below or equal to 0.5.
-Using $ARI_e$ also allows for some data in a timeframe to contradict the axiom that is asserted in that period.
+As such, if the threshold for inclusion is too high, it may become impossible to change the opinion about an axiom between timeframes.

+To avoid this, sf_t , wf_t and w_p should be inversely proportional.
+Since ARI cannot go over 1, sf_t must be below or equal to 0.5 to allow evolution.
+Using ARI_e also allows for some data in a timeframe to contradict the axiom that is asserted in that period.

-Table 18 shows the thresholds employed for the following experiments - maintaining the acceptance thresholds for the strong and weak forms of ARI ( $sf_t$ and $wf_t$ , respectively) and a window size ( $w_s$ ) of 50 -, in which different weights of previous knowledge for $ARI_e$ ( $w_p$ ) will be compared.
+Make Table 17 shows the thresholds employed for the following experiments - maintaining the acceptance thresholds for the strong and weak forms of ARI (sf_t and wf_t , respectively) and a window size (w_s) of 50 -, in which different weights of previous knowledge for ARI_e (w_p) will be compared.

-Table 18 - Values and thresholds employed in the experiments
+Table 17 - Values and thresholds employed in the experiments